IATI/IATI-Guidance/en/upgrades.rst

 Anyone can make a proposal (via the `Modifications, Additions, Improvements section <http://support.iatistandard.org/forums/20020808-modifications-additions-improvements>`_), and each upgrade process receives it's own forum where proposals can be assigned.
 The forums allow for a public exchange on the merits of the proposals to take place.
 The IATI Technical Team will contribute to these exchanges and will draft proposals for the formal formats required for the standard.

-Minor Changes may take place with our without wider consultation.
+Minor Changes may take place with or without wider consultation.
 You can suggest a minor change directly to support@iatistandard.org

 If you wish to discuss an idea before submitting a proposal you may wish to consult the `IATI Technical Mailing List <http://wiki.iatistandard.org/community/mailing_list>`_ first.